Can War be Justified?

 Those That Stand Up

-Premise one states that anything which does more good than harm is justified.
-What is justifiable?
-For me personally I believe that what you feel inside for the better good of all people on this planet is what is justified.
+Personally, I believe that what you feel inside to be the better good of all people on this planet is justified, as long that it is morally derived.

-If war is started to prevent violations of human rights that cause greater harm to the innocent, such as when Nazi Germany sent millions of Jews to concentration camps.
+If war is started to prevent violations of human rights that cause greater harm to innocent people, such as when Nazi Germany sent millions of Jews to concentration camps, many women and children and the elderly.
 Then we should go to war to prevent such crimes against humanity.
-Because the intention was to prevent the spread of more death and destruction that Hitler and his Nazi army brought upon the world during WW2 to innocent people.
-The only way that we were able to prevent the widespread atrocities that the Nazi party brought was through war, so it did more good than harm and is justified.
+Because the intention was to prevent the spread of more death and destruction that Hitler and his Nazi army brought upon the Civilized World during WW2.
+Innocent people suffered greatly and surly more would have, had Americans and other allied Nations not stepped in, everyone would have been doomed.
+The only way that we were able to prevent the widespread atrocities that the Nazi party brought was through direct war, so it did more good than harm and therefore it has to be justified.

-Or looking at modern day war, fought in countries where large groups of men have seized control of the civilian populations, controlling them through power and fear.
+Or looking at modern day war, fought in countries where large groups of men have seized control of civilian populations, controlling them through power and fear.
+It is happening now in Ukraine, I would argue that Afghanistan was different.
 Then our intervention appears to do more good than harm, since the harm could be greater had we not done anything at all.
 It takes those with the capacity to commit violence with the intention of good to prevent intentional harm of the innocent.
+Russia is not someone we would want to war, because the casualties to the innocent would be millions.
+I would hope no country is dumb enough to use them but America already has, so therefore would be considered more likely to use them in any armed conflict.
+Logically speaking that is.

 Lt.
 Col. Grossman, wrote in his book On Combat that: “If you have no capacity for violence then you are a healthy productive citizen: a sheep.
 If you have a capacity for violence and no empathy for your fellow citizens, then you have defined an aggressive sociopath—a wolf.
 But what if you have a capacity for violence, and a deep love for your fellow citizens?
 Then you are a sheepdog, a warrior, someone who is walking the hero’s path.
 Someone who can walk into the heart of darkness, into the universal human phobia, and walk out unscathed.”
 (Grossman, 2004)

-There has to be people willing to stand against those who intend to do harm and inflict pain on others to protect the innocent, doing more good than harm.
-The innocent would be someone unable to defend themselves from superior power, it takes violence to stop violence.
+There has to be people willing to stand against those who intend to do harm and inflict pain on others, to protect the innocent, always doing more good than harm.
+The innocent would be someone unable to defend themselves from superior force and those capable of overpowering them, it takes controlled violence to stop extreme violence.

-A sub argument would be, anything that does more good than harm is justified.
+A sub argument would be, anything which does more good then harm is justified.
 Using utilitarianism to justify that war does more good than harm for the majority.
-Utilitarianism is the view that an action is right if it produces greater overall happiness for the majority, than if it were not performed at all.
+Utilitarianism is the view that an action is right if it produces greater overall happiness for the majority, then if it were not performed at all.

 P1: Anything for the greater benefit of the majority is justified.